bbriggs/actual-fraqtual-site/jekyll/_posts/2017-06-03-consul-template.md

 author: bren_briggs

-excerpt: "A tutorial on how using consul-template to automatically update configurations in your docker containers"
+excerpt: "A tutorial on using consul-template to automatically update configurations in your docker containers"

 ---